Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 Once this completes, enable the function for automatic content synchronization for Capsules:

-hammer settings set --id foreman_proxy_content_auto_sync --value true
+sudo hammer settings set --id foreman_proxy_content_auto_sync --value true

 This lab is now complete.